patrick-gordon/Sprint-Challenge--Advanced-CSS/README.md

 ### Home Page - Desktop HTML & LESS

-* [ ] Take 10 minutes to review the code that has already been provided for you.
+* [x ] Take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.

 * [ x] Add a viewport meta tag to the head of your index.html page